LevonAr/canoo-app-v2.0/README.md

 ### Features of the project:

+CRUD operations for lights and thermostats.

+Timestamped, detailed log history of events.

-Frontend backed by Next.js giving optimized server side rendering
+Frontend backed by Next.js, giving optimized server side rendering

 Clean design and responsive pages.